dhrubo55/personal-blog/content/posts/blue-green-deployment-using-dns.md

 #### Destroy the blue container

 After successful deployment and switching we can safely destroy the previous environment by deleting it or uninstalling any software that is left running.
 This can happen immediately or after some time but should be done as needed based on specific requirements.

+**In my next blog post will show a demo by running these containers and switching